grotaclas/PyHelpersForPDXWikis/README.md

 # Configuration

 Copy localsettings.py.example to localsettings.py and configure the location of the game installation(s) and rakaly for your system.
 The example file describes the options.
+For eu5, the language can also be changed there

 # Usage